AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

 This method uses an aesthetics-first approach.
 For conerns about dimensional accuracy, see the [:pushpin:Rationale & Dimensional Accuracy](/articles/extrusion_multiplier.md#rationale--dimensional-accuracy) section.

-I have found that most ABS falls within the 91-95% range, though I have some outliars.
+I have found that most ABS falls within the 91-95% range, though I have some outliers.

 ## Method
 The best method I have found is purely visual/tactile.